ROMEO: Exploring Juliet through the Lens of Assembly Language: Experiments

 RQ2 asks \enquote{To what extent, if any, does our assembly language representation leak label information?} Preventing label leakage is also one of the design goals of ROMEO (see \cref{sec:extractingassembly}).

 Our process is carefully designed to prevent label leakage in terms of features, \eg{} by renaming symbols (\cref{sec:symbolrepresentation}) and excluding telltale functions from the context (\cref{sec:includingcontext}).
-Still, we should verify that there is no label leakage in ROMEO empirically.
+Still, it is theoretically possible that some occurrence of label leakage is missing.
+However, we can estimate the label leakage in ROMEO empirically.
 The Juliet test suite includes examples of CWE-546 (suspicious comment), whose vulnerability status is impossible to infer in our assembly language representation, because the comments from C/C++ are not carried over.
 In the test set, there are six positive and 25 negative examples of this CWE.
 If there is no label leakage, the highest possible accuracy any method can achieve for this CWE is 80.6\%, by constantly making negative predictions.
 Our method reaches 96.9\% accuracy on the whole dataset, but achieves only 77.4\% on CWE-546, which is below this threshold and a strong indication that there is no exploited label leakage.

+However, label leakage can also be present on a dataset level even if the individual examples are free of it.
+While ROMEO does not have a time component, there are three distinct groupings that should be considered during the sampling process, namely CWEs, flow variants, and functional variants.
+For our evaluation, we require all CWEs and flow variants to be represented proportionally in all splits, which precludes splitting along them.
+Testing generalization across CWEs or flow variants could be an interesting investigation, but is beyond the scope of this work.
+Furthermore, we do not split the dataset along the functional variants because it would hinder our comparison with other work (see \cref{sec:comparisonwithothermethods}), all of which apply random sampling.